Sergey Smbatyan

 Principal Conductor

-Armenian conductor Sergey Smbatyan is the Founding Artistic Director and Principal Conductor of the Armenian State Symphony Orchestra and Principal Conductor of the Malta Philharmonic Orchestra.
+Armenian conductor Sergey Smbatyan is the Founding Artistic Director and Principal Conductor of the Armenian State Symphony Orchestra and the Malta Philharmonic Orchestra.

-Smbatyan has presented the Armenian State Symphony Orchestra and the Malta Philharmonic throughout Europe, Russia and the United States.
-Performances include Vienna’s Musikverein, the Berlin Philharmonie, Salzburg’s Großes Festspielhaus, London’s Barbican Centre, the Gasteig Munich, Rudolfinum in Prague, Grand Hall of the Moscow State Conservatory and New York’s Carnegie Hall where he made his debut at the age of 28.
+Smbatyan has presented the Armenian State Symphony Orchestra and Malta Philharmonic Orchestra throughout Europe, Russia and United States.
+Performances include Vienna’s Musikverein, Berlin Philharmonie, Salzburg’s Großes Festspielhaus, London’s Barbican Centre, Gasteig Munich, Rudolfinum in Prague, Grand Hall of the Moscow State Conservatory and New York’s Carnegie Hall where he made his debut at the age of 28.

-Born in Yerevan, Smbatyan was first introduced to music by his grandmother, the violinist and teacher Tatyana Hayrapetyan, who gave him violin lessons from an early age.
+Born in Yerevan, Smbatyan was first introduced to music by his grandmother, violinist and teacher Tatyana Hayrapetyan, who gave him violin lessons from an early age.
 He later studied at the Komitas State Conservatory of Yerevan and the Moscow P.I.
-Tchaikovsky Conservatory, receiving lessons from Bagrat Vardanyan and Zakhar Bron.
+Tchaikovsky Conservatory, with Bagrat Vardanyan and Zakhar Bron.
 Whilst studying for a PhD in Fine Arts in Yerevan with Yuri Davtyan, Smbatyan developed his passion and conducting skills working with the Armenian State Symphony Orchestra which he founded aged 18.
-As a conductor, Smbatyan has been significantly influenced by his lessons with Riccardo Muti and Sir Colin Davis which he undertook during his studies at the Royal Academy of Music in London.

 Michael Laus